TTitcombe/Greta/README.md

 and the mix of supply
 from renewable
 and non-renewable sources.
-Greta helps you to run your code only when carbon intensity is low.
+Greta provides function decorators which allow you to set a carbon intensity threshold below which the given function should not run.

 N.b.
 Greta currently only works for the UK.
 If you know of carbon intensity APIs